 13. The premier event for anyone who loves their food and wine, Canmore Uncorked is one of those laid-back events that thankfully isn’t foodie pretentious.
 There’s a ton of experiences and set prices menus that range from $5-$40.
-It runs May 3-13, 2018.
+It runs April 25 to May 5.

 14. Ever been spelunking?
 An entire world lies beneath the surface, and Canmore Cave Tours operates all year long.
 Test your limits as you sample caving and rappelling on a range of tours and courses.
 (If I had to pick, this is one of my favourite things to do in Canmore!)

 15. Families can lose an entire day inside Elevation Place.
 Head here for an indoor climbing gym (with smaller pitches for little climbers), plus a pool with a waterslide, lazy river and tons of large floaty toys.